-I did forget to bring a bottle of water with me while I was recording the voiceover, which makes my voice noticeably weak here.
-It also made my life about 100 times harder during the edit.
-There are over 80(!) words or phrases that I re-recorded and inserted into an already-edited video to get rid of voice cracks and other improprieties.
+My voice is noticeably weak here, and this is the revised version!
+I re-recorded and inserted over 80 bits of the narration into an already-edited video to get rid of voice cracks and other improprieties from the original take.
 Vocal fatigue is a real thing.
 I don't know how audiobook narrators do it.

 At 36:06, the onscreen caption says that The Late Late Show is syndicated.
 It's not.
 It airs on CBS.
 Just a goof.
 (I did away with those captions in subsequent videos mainly because they were too annoying to deal with and didn't offer significant value for the hassle.
 And things like this can slip through the cracks.)